WARlord05/SpeedyHighway/docs/PROJECT_DOCUMENTATION.md

 ✅ Daily challenge system persists correctly
 ✅ Error handling is comprehensive and graceful

-The game is now more robust, user-friendly, and maintainable, with improved data integrity and a better overall user experience.
+The game is now more robust, user-friendly, and maintainable, with improved data integrity, enhanced safety features, and a better overall user experience.

 ---
 *This documentation consolidates all project information into a single comprehensive reference file.*